Skip to content

 • the attempt is logged.

-If no path traversal is detected, the request is allowed to be processed by the Rails backend.
+If no path traversal is detected, the request is allowed to be processed further by the Rails backend.

 In case of an incident with this middleware, look at: